Maoist carrying Rs 1 cr bounty on head among 3 red rebels killed in gunfight in Jharkhand | Law-Order

 - India

-Three Maoists, including one carrying a Rs 1 crore bounty on his head, were killed in a gunfight with security forces in Jharkhand's Hazaribag district on Monday morning, police said.
+Three Maoists, including one carrying a Rs 1 crore bounty on his head, were killed in a gunfight with security forces in Jharkhand's Hazaribag district on Monday, police said.

+Two security personnel were also injured in the encounter but are reported to be out of danger.

-The encounter broke out in the Pantitri forest under the Gorhar Police Station limits around 6 am between the squad of Sahdev Soren of the banned CPI (Maoist) and security forces, a senior officer said.
+The encounter broke out in Pantitri forest under the jurisdiction of Gorhar police station around 6 am between the squad of Sahdev Soren of the banned CPI (Maoist) outfit and security forces, a senior officer said.

-''The bodies of Sahdev Soren, who was carrying a bounty of Rs 1 crore, and two other Maoists have been recovered during the search operation,'' Jharkhand Police IG (operations) and spokesperson Michael Raj S told PTI.
+''The bodies of Sahdev Soren, who was carrying a bounty of Rs 1 crore on his head, and two other Maoists were found during the search operation,'' Jharkhand Police IG (operations) Michael Raj S told PTI.

-He said that Sahdev alias Prawesh was a central committee member of the proscribed CPI (Maoist).
+He said that Sahdev alias Prawesh was a central committee member of CPI (Maoist).

 The two others killed in the operation were identified as Raghunath Hembram alias Chanchal and Birsen Ganjhu, he said.

-''Raghunath was a special area committee member of the organisation and carried a Rs 25 lakh reward on his head, while Ganjhu was a zonal committee member carrying a bounty of Rs 10 lakh on his head,'' the IG (operations) said.
+''Raghunath was a special area committee member of the organisation and carried a Rs 25 lakh reward on his head, while Ganjhu was a zonal committee member carrying a bounty of Rs 10 lakh on his head,'' the police officer said.

-Several weapons, including three AK-47s and 63 live cartridges were recovered from the encounter, another officer said.
+Several weapons, including three AK-47 rifles and 63 cartridges, were seized from the encounter spot, another officer said.

-Sahdev was wanted in 30 cases, Raghunath in 58 cases and Birsen was wanted in 36 cases, according to a police statement.
+Sahdev was wanted in 30 cases, Raghunath in 58 cases and Birsen in 36, according to a police statement.

-Based on an intelligence report, a joint operation, comprising CoBRA, Hazaribag and Giridih police personnel, was carried out in Pantitri forest along the border of Bokaro and Giridih districts, he said.
+Acting on a tip-off, a joint operation was carried out by a team comprising CoBRA, Hazaribag and Giridih Police personnel in Pantitri forest along the border of Bokaro and Giridih districts, he said.

-''As the joint forces reached the forest, Maoists started firing at them, and the security forces retaliated.
-Three Maoists were killed during the gunfight,'' the police officer said.
+''On spotting the security personnel, the Maoists opened fire at them.
+Three red rebels were killed during the ensuing gunfight,'' the police officer said.

-Jharkhand DGP Anurag Gupta, who visited Hazaribag on Monday, said this is a big achievement for the state police. ''Our two jawans were injured in the incident, but they are out of danger.
-Our field officers and those who are monitoring the situation did not sleep the whole night until the operation was executed,'' Gupta told reporters.
-He said that deceased Maoists were involved in killing of a dozen of policemen and even in the murder of the leader of opposition Babulal Marandi's son.
-They had also looted 183 rifles from police. ''After this incident, Naxalism was completely eradicated from north Jharkhand.
-Some Maoists remained in Saranda area of Chaibasa and operations against them are underway.
-As many as 29 red-rebels were killed since January 1.
-We urge them either to surrender or face the consequences,'' the DGP said.
-This was the second gunfight incident between red rebels and security forces in Jharkhand in the past two days.
+Jharkhand DGP Anurag Gupta, who visited Hazaribag on Monday, termed it a ''big achievement'' for the state police.

+''Two of our jawans have been injured in the incident, but they are out of danger,'' Gupta told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)